macOS Monterey: Release date, features, privacy, and more

 See which apps have access to the microphone on your Mac in Control Center.
 A new software indicator augments the camera indicator light by showing you whenever an app has access to your microphone.

-Will all new features come to both Intel and Apple silicon Macs?
+Did all new features come to both Intel and Apple silicon Macs?

 With so many new features coming to macOS Monterey, you might be wondering if Intel users will get left out on certain updates.
 Unfortunately, there are a few features that will be exclusive to Macs running Apple silicon.